libp2p/specs/connections/optimistic-multistream.md

-This optimization is critical for latency-sensitive use cases such as [Kademlia DHT][kad-dht] operations, which use a "one stream per RPC" pattern and would otherwise pay the full two-round-trip cost on every request.
+This optimization is critical for latency-sensitive use cases such as [Kademlia DHT][kad-dht] operations, which use a "one stream per RPC" pattern and would otherwise pay the full round-trip cost on every request.

-Both [go-libp2p] and [rust-libp2p] use optimistic negotiation in production, but it has not previously been documented in the libp2p specifications.
-This document formalizes the optimization and documents the requirements implementations must follow to use it correctly.

 ## Applicability